xHub50N/k3s-tutorial/README.md

 If you have AdGuard Home configured in your home lab, you can use it for DNS rewrites.

-If you don't have AdGuard Home, I recommend checking this guide:[Docker home-lab](`https://xhub50n.github.io/DockerHomeLab/`)
+If you don't have AdGuard Home, I recommend checking this guide: [Docker home-lab](`https://xhub50n.github.io/DockerHomeLab/`)

 In the Filters > DNS Rewrites tab, add an entry like the one shown below.